Unity-Technologies/XR-Interaction-Toolkit-Examples/README.md

     1. In the **Projects** tab, click **Add**
     1. Browse to the AR or VR folder within your downloaded copy of this repository and click **Select Folder**
     1. Click the project which should now be added to the list to open the project
-1. Open the Scene at `Assets\Scenes\WorldInteractionDemo` by double clicking it in the Project window
+1. For the VR project, open the Scene at `Assets\Scenes\WorldInteractionDemo` by double clicking it in the Project window.
+For the AR project, open the Scene at `Assets\Scenes\ARInteraction`.
-1. Configure the project for XR
+1. Configure the VR project for XR devices
     1. From Unity’s main menu, go to **Edit &gt; Project Settings &gt; XR Plug-in Management**, and select the platform(s) you plan to deploy to
-1. To run the sample on a headset, go to **File &gt; Build Settings** and build the app.
+1. To run the VR sample on a headset, go to **File &gt; Build Settings** and build the app.
 If you have a PC VR headset, you can also preview the app by connecting your device and clicking **Play (►)**

 If using VR, make sure the Game view has focus (required for XR input currently) by clicking it with your mouse.
 A **Lock Input to Game View** option is available in the [Input Debugger](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/Debugging.html#input-debugger) window (**Window &gt; Analysis &gt; Input Debugger**).
 Enabling this option forces input to continue processing even when the Game view does not have focus.